grauds/clematis.doc/docs/clematis-explained/overview.md

-This is a collection of some home projects and prototypes, web applications mostly, in different life-cycle stages and with different degree of maturity.
+This is a collection of some home projects and prototypes, web applications mostly, in different life-cycle stages and with different degrees of maturity:
-The purpose of this documentation is to give an overview of the tech stack used in a form of portfolio:

-1. [Money Tracker](https://github.com/grauds/money.tracker.ui) - application for home budget reports.
+1. [Money Tracker](https://github.com/grauds/money.tracker.ui): application for home budget reports.
-2. [Pomodoro](https://github.com/grauds/clematis.poc.pomodoro) - implementation of Pomodoro technique for time management.
+2. [Pomodoro](https://github.com/grauds/clematis.poc.pomodoro): implementation of Pomodoro technique for time management.
-3. Cosmic - application for scientific calculation, not an open source project at the moment.
+3. Cosmic: application for scientific calculation, not an open source project at the moment.
+4. Clematis Storage: application to store files either in a database or in the file system.
+5. Clematis Weather: application to store weather archive and to present a relevant picture for a day depending on the weather on that day.

 ## Special thanks